Why it's Better to Use a Plastic Surgeon for Mole Removal

 It is possible to develop scars after mole removal, but following all aftercare directions can help minimize the possibility.
 Cauterization typically produces small or imperceivable scars, whereas scars that result from excision techniques may take a few months to fade.

-Because this procedure is minimally invasive, topical or local anesthesia may be used to ensure optimal patient comfort.
+Because having a mole removed is a minimally invasive procedure, topical or local anesthesia may be used to ensure optimal patient comfort.